osrf-migration/gazebo-wiki/Profiling and Benchmarking Gazebo.md

 * Gazebo Diagnostics
     * Use Gazebo's built-in DiagnosticTimer to measure specific parts of the code
 * Gazebo Heirarchal Profiler
-    * Use Ga a heirarchal profiler that can keep track of timing per thread throughout the call stack.
+    * Use a heirarchal profiler that can keep track of timing per thread throughout the call stack.

 # Sampler-Base Profiler (perf-tools) #